takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.10.0.0 (25/10/2025 update)` <br>
+  ・ In games where a maximum round count is set, when displaying “Round Information” in TextA or TextB, both the current round count and the maximum round count are now shown. <br>
+  ・ Fixed an issue where launching the game from Custom or Discover would fail to retrieve information for the Creative round. <br>
+  ・ We have fixed an issue where Tools would not function properly in certain regions when the PC's time setting was configured to a 12-hour format such as AM/PM. <br>
+  ・ We have made adjustments to allow for functional suspension or source changes on the database when server updates checking for content updates are halted. <br>
+  ・ We have fixed an issue where pressing the button to check the display position would reset the position every time when automatic adjustment for external displays was turned off in the settings screen. <br>
+  ・ We have fixed an issue where the loading icon would remain displayed as if waiting for the game to launch, even when Fall Guys could not be started. <br>
+  ・ Fixed an issue where the countdown did not start correctly during the “Player Waiting” status in matchmaking. <br>
+  ・ When playing with Creatives in Discover, we adjusted the timing of communication with the Creative API to enable smoother progression. <br>
+  ・ When playing in Custom or Discover modes, we've added sound effects and a failure message to display when the server connection times out. <br>
+  ・ Fixed an issue where the countdown to the server connection timeout would either not appear at all or remain displayed when playing in Custom or Discover modes. <br>
+  ・ We have fixed an issue in the Sweet Thieves System where it was not functioning properly due to a bug. <br>
+  ・ We have fixed an issue in the Sweet Thieves system where text at the top of the screen would flash every second. <br>
+  ・ In response to significant specification changes in the Tools database, adjustments were also made on the program side. <br>
+  ・ We have adjusted the program to allow for more flexible handling during rounds where Tools displays its own text. <br>
+  ・ We have made corrections to areas where exceptions occurred during rounds displaying Tools' unique text, even though they did not cause practical issues. <br>
+  ・ We have fixed an issue where searches were unstable immediately after launching the Tools in the Course Search Tool. <br>
+  ・ We have fixed an issue in the Course Search Tool where time limits and clear rates were not displayed when searching for rounds created before time limits and clear rates were implemented. <br>
+  ・ We optimized the program that retrieves values from certain databases within the course search tool. <br>
+  ・ Fixed an issue where the display would reset depending on the screen position when automatic external display adjustment was turned off. <br>
+  ・ We have increased the number of Tools-specific variables that can be specified from the database, enabling the dynamic display of more information. <br>

   ○ `2025.9.0.0 (23/09/2025 update)` <br>
   ・ The Tools side has implemented support for playing looping audio sources like OGG files in programs that replace and play BGM or intro sounds. <br>